oualabadmins/lab_deploy/new-nsg-lockdown/README.md

 + **NSG**: A standard NSG with the provided name.
 + **NSG security rules**: RDP (port 3389), SSH (port 22) and PowerShell Remoting (port 5985-5986).
++ Updates the target subnet with the NSG.

 ## Solution notes